-CGD comes together around initiatives (not just projects) led by senior researchers.
-These initiatives allow them to organise and allocate cross-organisation resources in ways that other think tanks can’t.
+CGD used +to come together around initiatives (not just projects) led by senior researchers.
+These initiatives allowed them to organise and allocate cross-organisation resources in ways that other think tanks can’t.
 They bring together people, research, communications, networking, management, and other ‘assets’ think tanks have to carry out their missions.
-They describe initiatives as:
+They described initiatives as:

 CGD initiatives are practical proposals to improve the policies and practices of rich countries, international bodies, and others of means and influence to reduce global poverty and inequality.
 Initiatives draw upon the Center’s rigorous research and utilize innovative communications and direct engagement with decision-makers to change the world.

 Initiatives are at the core of one of CGD’s most interesting contributions to think tank practice: its 12 steps to policy influence.
 The updated paper that I am referring to here does not list steps but rather presents lessons that cover both organisational issues as well as initiative-specific ones.
 I have rearranged them (I hope the authors do not mind) into the three groups mentioned above (although there are clear overlaps):

 - Start with flexible money -but not too much: Use small amounts of flexible money as venture capital.

 - Hire great people and give them plenty of freedom and responsibility: At all levels, senior and junior; full-time staff and associates.

 - Share leadership: Give staff, at all levels, responsibility for running the think tank (or at least their bit of the think tank).

 - Don’t plan; experiment: It is worth quoting the authors on this one: “Our strategy, so to speak, is to be ready to react to the sudden appearance of a policy window by having a good stock of well-researched ideas and providing our fellows with space to respond”